brahdleh/Trademark-Agent/README.md

 This Github houses the code ready to be deployed to the cloud as an API, but this is not currently running.

-Please view the code in this Google Colab notebook, which contains the 3 demos at the bottom of how the agent handles different requests.
+Please view the code in this Google Colab notebook, which contains the 3 real demos you see in this ReadMe.

 [Google Colab](https://colab.research.google.com/drive/1flKc7FvMSHKr6hqF4MB13d16IHkdw9bo?usp=sharing)